andrewjw/site/_drafts/leaddev-2024-day-2.md

 _[Ellissa Verseput](https://www.linkedin.com/in/ellissaverseput/)_

-In age of AI dominating everything (see the previous talk!) this was a talk advocating for "traditional" machine learning and data analytics to be forgotten.
+In the age of AI dominating everything (see the previous talk!) this was a talk advocating for "traditional" machine learning and data analytics not to be forgotten.
 Ellissa works for a company that are trying to balance electrical grid supply and demand, which is important with an increasing share of green sources.
 They do this by turning large industrial appliances on and off.

 The value proposition was established using a spreadsheet, and then they gradually evolved their data strategy by automating